devcat-studio/kailua/README.md

 * `nil`, `boolean`, `number`, `string`, `function`, `userdata`, `thread`, `table` for primitive Lua types.

-* `integer` for a check-time subset of `number`.
-(Primitive in Lua 5.3 or later)
+* `integer` for a check-time integral subset of `number`.
+  (In the future, in the Lua 5.3 mode or later, it will be also recognized as primitive.)

-* Boolean, integer and string literals are valid subtypes of `boolean`, `integer` and `string`, respectively.
+* `true` or `false`, integer and string literals are valid subtypes of `boolean`, `integer` and `string`, respectively.

+* The table type is divided into four useful cases.

+  Importantly, first two cases are not automatically inferred from the use and should be explicitly annotated like `local tab = {} --: vector<integer>`.

   * `vector<T>` for a table with consecutive integer keys.

   * `map<Key, Value>` for a homogeneous associative table.

   * `{ key = T, ... }` for records, whose keys are strings and fixed at the check time.
     You can use semicolons in place of commas.

   * `{ T, ... }` for tuples, whose keys are consecutive integers.
     Otherwise they are similar to records.

 * `function(Arg, ...)` or `function(Arg, ...) --> Ret` for functions.
   `Ret` can be multiple types, in which case you need parentheses